Pragmatic Marketing Explained

 Even so, there are some core differences between the two approaches.

-- Agile methodologies involve rapid improvements, focussing on incremental changes based on customer feedback.
+- Agile methodologies involve rapid improvements, focusing on incremental changes based on customer feedback.

 - As such, agile methods can help to improve products but not necessarily launch to an eager customer base.